-John D. Ferguson is currently employed by the Company as our executive Chairman of the Board.
+Mr. Ferguson's Compensation.
+John D. Ferguson is currently employed by the Company as our executive Chairman of the Board; however, Mr. Ferguson will be retiring from his position as of the Annual Meeting.
 Mr. Ferguson formerly served as our Chief Executive Officer from 2000 to 2009.
 Mr. Ferguson is paid cash compensation for his services as our employee, based largely on reductions to the cash compensation paid to him in 2009 (as approved by the Compensation Committee from time to time).
 Mr. Ferguson does not currently receive any equity award compensation for his services, nor does Ferguson receive any non-executive director compensation for his services as a director.
+In connection with his retirement, pursuant to Mr. Ferguson's employment agreement (as amended by the letter agreement between Mr. Ferguson and the Company, dated August 14, 2009), Mr. Ferguson will become entitled to receive severance benefits and payments consisting of (i) two times his base salary (or a total of \$1,121,536), payable over a two-year period, plus (ii) a one time lump sum cash payment of approximately \$19,000 for Mr. Ferguson's use toward securing continued insurance, including medical, health, and disability insurance for two years following his retirement.